 \section{Abstract}

 Maintaining a resilient computer network is a delicate task with conflicting priorities.
 Flows should be served while controlling risk due to attackers.
-Upon publication of a vulnerability, administrators scramble to manually mitigate risk before a patch is available.
-Tools exist to check network reachability (Khurshid et al., NSDI 2013) and risk using (probabilistic) attack graphs (Sheyner et al., IEEE S\&P 2002).
-These tools are not designed to \emph{fashion} configurations that simultaneously satisfy multiple properties.
+Upon publication of a vulnerability, administrators scramble to manually mitigate risk while waiting for a patch.

-We introduce $\fashion$: a linear optimizer that \emph{fashions} network configurations to balance functionality and security requirements. $\fashion$ formalizes functionality as a multi-commodity flow problem with side-constraints. $\fashion$ formulates security as the average of 1) the risk of the connected component in the attack graph and 2) the highest probability path in the attack graph.
-These measures approximate the risk in a probabilistic attack graph (Wang et al., Network Security Metrics 2017). $\fashion$ outputs a set of software-defined networking rules consumable by a Frenetic controller (Foster et al., ICFP 2011).
+We introduce $\fashion$: a linear optimizer that balances routing flows with the security risk posed by these flows. $\fashion$ formalizes routing as a multi-commodity flow problem with side-constraints. $\fashion$ formulates security using two approximations of risk in a probabilistic attack graph (Frigault \emph{et al.}, Network Security Metrics 2017). $\fashion$'s output is a set of software-defined networking rules consumable by Frenetic (Foster \emph{et al.}, ICFP 2011).

+We introduce a topology generation tool that creates data center network instances including flows and vulnerabilities. $\fashion$ is executed on instances of up to $600$ devices, thousands of flows, and million edge attack graphs.
+Solve time averages $30$ minutes on the largest instances (seconds on the smallest instances).
+To ensure the security objective is accurate, the output solution is assessed using risk as defined by Frigault \emph{et al.}

-$\fashion$ is evaluated on data center networks with up to $649$ devices, usually outputting a solution in under $30$ minutes. $\fashion$ allows an enterprise to automatically reconfigure their network upon a change in functionality (shift in user demand) or security (publication or patching of a vulnerability).
+$\fashion$ allows enterprises to reconfigure their network in response to changes in functionality or security requirements.